-Management's discussion and analysis of the Company's financial condition and results of operations are based upon the Company's consolidated financial statements that have been prepared in accordance with accounting principles generally accepted in the United States of America.
+Management's discussion and analysis of the Company's financial condition and results of operations are based upon the Company's consolidated financial statements that have been prepared in accordance with US GAAP.
 The preparation of these financial statements requires the Company to make estimates and judgments that affect the reported amounts of assets, liabilities, revenues and expenses, and related disclosure of contingent assets and liabilities.
-The Company recognizes revenue from the sale of software and hardware for microcomputers, servers and networks upon shipment or upon electronic delivery of the product.
-The Company expenses the advertising costs associated with producing its catalogs.
-The costs of these catalogs are expensed in the same month the catalogs are mailed.
+The Company recognizes revenue from the sale of software and hardware for microcomputers, servers and networks on a gross revenue recognition basis upon shipment or upon electronic delivery of the product.